+'I want to be a child always', he had smiled as the Hollywood producer, who had found him on a street corner, had asked him why he was busking.
+'To get to know my audience,' he smiled.

+'And why a juggler?

-'I want to be a child always', he had smiled as the Hollywood producer, who had found him on a street corner, had asked why he was a juggler.
-But he thought, because her chance look of love to me was when I stood, my mouth a crooked star, one-legged on the palm of her hand and laughed with pure joy at my balance as a single being, more balanced and freshly balanced at that time than I ever will be again amongst all the rest of us trying to balance on this unsteady world.
+He smiled again but he thought, because her chance look of love to me was when I stood, my mouth a crooked star, one-legged on the palm of her hand and laughed with pure joy at my balance as a single being, more balanced and freshly balanced at that time than I ever will be again, amongst all the rest of us trying to balance on this unsteady world.